What to expect

 The numbers: how much comes back

-Each chart shows what happened in clinical trials when participants stopped medication.
+Each chart shows what happened in studies when people stopped medication.

 Semaglutide (Wegovy / Ozempic)